datacentricdesign/iob22/CONTRIBUTING.md

-# Welcome to the DCD Lab code's contributing guide
+# Welcome to the IOB22 contributing guide

 Thank you for investing your time in contributing to our project!